 - Pay a visit.
 If you’re prone to ditching the dentist, you’re among the roughly 50% of adults in the United States who don’t see a dentist yearly because of dental phobia, finances, or just plain neglect.
-But spend some quality time with your dentist (twice a year, the American Dental Association advises), and you’ll catch problems such as decay, gum disease, trauma, or cancer at an early stage when they’re treatable, not to mention more affordable to take care of.
+But spend some quality time with your dentist (a minimum of twice a year) and you’ll catch problems such as decay, gum disease, trauma, or cancer at an early stage when they’re treatable, not to mention more affordable to take care of.

 - Count the years.
 Toddlers and older adults tend to fly under the dental health radar, but they need mouth maintenance just like the rest of us.
-Children should see a dentist by the time they’re 1, and until they are coordinated enough to tie their own shoes they’ll need help cleaning their teeth.
+Children should see a dentist by the time they’re 3, and until they are coordinated enough to tie their own shoes they’ll need help cleaning their teeth.
 Older folks have their own oral issues.
-Arthritis can make brushing and flossing challenging, and as people age, the amount of saliva they produce decreases, which means more tooth decay and also discomfort for those who wear dentures.
+Arthritis can make brushing and flossing challenging, and as people age, the amount of saliva they produce can decrease, which could mean more tooth decay and also discomfort for those who wear dentures.

 - Pack it in.
 You’ve heard it before: Quit smoking.
 But this time, it’s your dentist talking.
-The nicotine and tar in cigarettes not only turn your teeth an unsightly shade of yellow, they eat away at your gums.
+The nicotine and tar in cigarettes can not only turn your teeth an unsightly shade of yellow, but they can also eat away at your gums.
 Smoking creates a ripe environment for bacteria and plaque on your teeth and along the gum line.
 That harms tissue, degrades the bone that supports teeth, and, eventually, increases your risk of tooth loss.
-Even worse, tobacco chemicals can lead to oral cancer.
+Even worse, tobacco chemicals can lead to oral cancer in some people.